Carolin Braun-Rechlin

 A blanket can wrap around the child during sleep, which can lead to overheating.

-Free lying area:
+Free lying surface:

-Sufficient space:
+Enough space:

 If you have a family bed, make sure that each family member has enough space.